Curriculum

 Chinese I (Honors)

 This course is designed to develop students’ fundamental understanding and communication skills in Mandarin Chinese, including listening, comprehension, reading, and basic conversation.
-This introductory Chinese course will cover Hanyu Pinyin (Chinese pronunciation system), Hanzi (Chinese writing system), and Chinese typing.
+This introductory Chinese course covers Hanyu Pinyin (Chinese pronunciation system), Hanzi (Chinese writing system), and Chinese typing.
 It also presents general aspects of Chinese daily life and culture.

 Chinese II (Honors)

 This course is designed for students who have successfully completed a rigorous one-year Chinese I course in spoken and written Mandarin Chinese, or its equivalent.
 This second-year course continues to develop an overview of the Chinese language and culture through authentic and intensive listening, speaking, reading, and writing.
-At the end of the course, students will be able to comprehend and produce paragraph-level Chinese.
+At the end of the course, students are able to comprehend and produce paragraph-level Chinese.

 Chinese III (Honors)

 This course is designed for students who have completed two years of Chinese courses.
 This course elevates students' understanding of more complex Chinese syntax and grammatical concepts through rigorous practice of spoken and written Chinese.
-Students will be provided with opportunities to focus on fine-tuning pronunciation, expanding vocabulary, and internalizing more complex grammatical constructions.
+Students are provided with opportunities to focus on fine-tuning pronunciation, expanding vocabulary, and internalizing more complex grammatical constructions.

 AP Chinese Language and Culture